Sachinnegi825/WeatherNow/README.md

 ###ABOUT PROJECT
 ->This is basically a weather forecast app which gets the city name in input and displays its weather information ->For weather information , i have used (https://weatherapi-com.p.rapidapi.com/current.json?q=Delhi,India`) this weather Api.

+###How to run
+Just have to type the city name in the search box , then clcik search ,it wil lshow the current weather of that city in a box

+For dark and light theme,there is a button at top right,when clcik it will toggle between light and dark theme